timo-hash/PaintItGame2.0/README.md

 - As a user, I want to be able to save my leaderboard scores to file
 - As a user, I want to be able to load my leaderboard scores from file when game starts

-## Java Construct: Robustness
+## Phase 4: Task 2
+**Java Construct: Robustness**
-Within the Grid class, an exception will be thrown by setGridSize(int gridSize) method if the given size is too small or negative.
+- Within the Grid class, an exception will be thrown by setGridSize(int gridSize) method if the given size is too small or negative.

+## Phase 4: Task 3
+**Possible Refactoring**
+- Could abstract out the duplicated code in check button methods (i.e. checkUpButton(), checkDownButton(), checkLeftButton(), checkRightButton()) of PaintIt Class.
+ - Could have some GUI classes extend ScreenSize and directly inherit the game screen size width and height rather than having an association relationship.
+ - Could reduce duplication when creating a new Grid class.
+Instead of instantiating and setting grid size separately, the set grid size method can be placed inside the constructor.